wildfly-extras/wildfly-mp-reactive-feature-pack/README.md

 Layer Dependencies:
 * `microprofile-reactive-messaging-amqp` - From this feature pack, as described above.
-* `microprofile-reactive-messaging-kafka` - From this feature pack, as described above.
+* `microprofile-reactive-messaging-kafka` - From the WildFly Galleon Pack.
+It installs the Kafka connector so you can interact with a Kafka server.
 * `microprofile-reactive-messaging-mqtt` - From this feature pack, as described above.

 ### microprofile-reactive-all